The North East : 1800-1828

-Middlesbrough, a farmstead of four houses, has a population of only 25.
+Middlesbrough, a farmstead of four houses, has a population of only 25 people.
 Stockton’s population is 3,700, Hartlepool 993, Darlington 4,700 and Yarm 1,300.
 Middlesbrough will grow as a result of railway developments.

 1801 – Eldon is Lord Chancellor